 Volume 7.
 All of it, both good (Asuna's reconciliation with her mother, Kirito's Big Damn HeroesYou Shall Not Pass, every damn heartwarming moment between Asuna and Yuuki)and heartbreaking.

-Special mention has to go out to the end of the novel here, which is probably the single most moving ending to any novel Yuuki is finally succumbing to her lifelong battle against AIDS, and Asuna convinces the Doctor to let Yuuki log into the Medicube one last time before the end.
+Special mention has to go out to the end of the novel.
+Yuuki is finally succumbing to her lifelong battle against AIDS, and Asuna convinces the Doctor to let Yuuki log into the Medicube one last time before the end.
 They meet at the same spot where the originally met, and Yuuki gives Asuna Mother's Rosario, her one of a kind 11 hit combo.
 Following this the Sleeping Knights guild show up and pay their last respects, and Kirito & Co. do the same.
-Finally in one of the most heartwarming and breaking scenes in literature over 1000 players from the game put aside any conflicts and come to say goodbye to the Absolute Sword (or Zekken in Jap), who fades away after thanking Asuna for all she did and saying "I tried my best to live...
+Finally, over a thousand players from the game put aside any conflicts and come to say goodbye to the Absolute Sword (or Zekken in Jap), who fades away after thanking Asuna for all she did and saying "I tried my best to live...
 Here, I really lived...".
 And to top it all off at her Real Life funeral over 200 players arrive in the flesh, surprising everyone at the hospital who thought she had no friends.
-Excuse me I need a moment...

 After Kirito joins the Black Cats of the Full Moon, they all get annihilated, including Sachi, a girl who reminds him of his sister, and someone he swore to protect.
 He goes through plenty of shit to find an ultra-rare item that's supposed to resurrect dead players, and eventually gets it with the help of Klein and Furinkazan, only to learn it only works for up to ten seconds after death, the amount of time it takes once their avatar shatters for the NerveGear to destroy their brain.
 By that point, Sachi has been dead for six months.